wontfixRP/wontfixDetection/README.md

       to each issue in the manual inspected sample, as well as the values of each collected metric.

     c) "3_Data & Rawdata - RQ3" folder contains the detailed information about
-       - the training and test sets used to run the Weka tools ("Test-set" "Training-set" folder under "3_Data & Rawdata - RQ3")
+       - the training and test sets used to run the Weka tools ("Test-set" and "Training-set" folders under "3_Data & Rawdata - RQ3")
+       - the dataset used to run the Weka tools for the 10-fold validation ("10-fold cross-validation" folder under "3_Data & Rawdata - RQ3")
        - the results of the prediction (under "3_Data & Rawdata - RQ3/Results-prediction")
        - "WEKA-stable-3-8" folder contains the actual "Weka version used for this research"